List of The Incredibles characters: Helen Parr (Elastigirl)

 Helen Parr (a.k.a.
-Elastigirl or Mrs. Incredible) (voiced by Holly Hunter) is Mr. Incredible's wife.
+Elastigirl or Mrs. Incredible) (Holly Hunter) is Mr. Incredible's wife.
 Helen can stretch any part of her body up to 300 feet and can be 1 mm thin.
-She can also reshape her body in a variety of ways.
-In the movie she becomes a parachute and a rubber boat, and has used her arms for swings and a slingshot.
-In her early years she seemed to be a feminist and had no desire to "settle down".
+She can also reshape her body in a variety of ways; she can become a parachute and a rubber boat, and has used her arms for swings and a slingshot.
+However, intense cold renders her body structure too fragile for stretching.
+In her early years, she seemed to be a feminist and had no desire to "settle down".
 Since her marriage to Bob, Helen has become a dedicated spouse and mother, although she is frustrated with her husband's continuing dreams of glory.
 Helen is also an experienced jet pilot, from having a close friend who flew her around the world when she was a Super.
 Her sharp wit and superb espionage skills, as well as her experience as a superhero, make her an excellent tactician and leader.
 The filmmakers drew inspiration from actresses Mary Tyler Moore, Marilyn Monroe and Audrey Hepburn for Helen's role and appearance in the sequel.